Ghislaine Maxwell, a British socialite, was found guilty of sex trafficking.

 Ghislaine Maxwell, a British socialite, was found guilty on Wednesday of recruiting and grooming young girls to be sexually assaulted by Jeffrey Epstein, the late American tycoon.

-Maxwell was found guilty of five of the six charges she was facing, including the most serious charge of sex trafficking a kid, by a 12-person jury.
+Maxwell, who turned 60 on Christmas Day, was found guilty of five of the six charges she faced, including the most serious felony of sex trafficking a kid, by a 12-person jury.

+Judge Alison Nathan gave out the judgments after the jury deliberated for five days.
+She sat passively in the Manhattan courtroom, gently removing her mask to take sips of water.

-The 60-year-old daughter of the late British press baron Robert Maxwell faces the possibility of spending the rest of her life in prison.
+The Oxford-educated daughter of the late British press mogul Robert Maxwell, who grew up in riches and privilege as a companion of royalty, could face life in prison.

-Conspiracy to engage in sex trafficking of minors carries a maximum punishment of 40 years in prison.
+Sex trafficking of minors carries a maximum punishment of 40 years in prison.
 The lower charges have a five- or ten-year sentence.
-As Judge Alison Nathan read out the judgments for each of the six counts, Maxwell sat calmly in the Manhattan courtroom, carefully removing her mask to drink sips of water.
+Maxwell was found not guilty of enticing a juvenile to travel to engage in illicit sex activities on one count.

 Nathan expressed her gratitude to the jurors for their duty, saying they did it with “dilligence.”

-Nathan adjourned the hearings at 5:10 p.m.
-(2210 GMT), and Maxwell walked out of the courthouse into jail, as she had done every day of the trial.
+Nathan adjourned the proceedings after the decision was read, and Maxwell walked out of the courthouse into detention, as she had done every day of the month-long trial.

 Her sentencing date has yet to be scheduled.